Singularity formation for compressible Euler equations: Singularity formation for p-system

 {\begin{proposition} (A corollary from \cite{lax2}) Assume that $(\tau_0(x), u_0(x))$ satisfy the conditions in Assumption \ref{p-assumption}.
 When $\gamma\geq3$, classical solution of (\ref{cp}) breaks down if there is a point $x_*\in\mathbb{R}$ such that \beq s_x(x_*,0)<0 \com{or} r_x(x_*,0)< 0\,. \eeq \end{proposition}} \begin{proof} We will show that if $s_x(x,0)<0$ or $r_x(x,0)< 0$ for some $x$, then singularity forms in finite time.
 Without loss of generality, we assume that $s_x(x^*,0)<0$, then $y(x^*,0)<0$ for some $x^*$.
 Denote the forward characteristic passing $(x^*,0)$ as $x^+(t)$.
 By \eqref{p_y_eq}, \beq \frac{1}{y(x^+(t), t)}=\frac{1}{y(x^*, 0)}+\int_0^t \, {a_2}(x^+(\sigma), \sigma)\;d\sigma\,, \eeq where $a_2\ge {\bar a}_2$ for some uniform constant ${\bar a}_2>0$.
 Therefore, the right hand side of \eqref{p_prop_2_proof} approaches zero in finite time, which means singularity happens in finite time. \end{proof}

 However, for most physical gases where $1<\gamma<3$, the positive lower bound of the function ${a}_2$ requires positive lower bound of density.
-We remark that, for generic smooth initial data without initial vacuum, even for the global smooth solutions of \eqref{cp}, the density does not have constant positive lower bound.
-An example of Lipschitz continuous solutions can be found in \cite{Riemann} and \cite{courant}, where the density decays in time at a rate of $\frac{1}{t}$.
-Therefore, a new idea is needed to obtain a sufficient sharp control on the time-dependent positive lower bound of density.
+We remark that, for generic smooth initial data without initial vacuum, even for the global smooth solutions of \eqref{cp}, the density does not have constant positive lower bound in general.
+An example of Lipschitz continuous solutions can be found in \cite{Riemann} and some detailed discussion in Section 82 of \cite{courant}, where the density decays in time at a rate of $\frac{1}{1+t}$.
+In view of (2.10), the lower bound of $a_2$ cannot decay too fast for possible singularity formation in finite time.
+Therefore, a new idea is needed to obtain a sufficiently sharp control on the time-dependent positive lower bound of density.
 This will be one of our main contributions in this paper, which will be addressed in the next subsection.